jasonyoung00/frameworks_and_languages_module/technical_report.md

 (Explain why this pattern is problematic - 40ish words)

-Instead of having the items in a list, put them in a dictionary.
-A dictionary stores every entry with a key and a value.
+Instead of having the items in a list, putting them in a dictionary will store every entry with a key and a value.
 This makes searching for a single value much more efficient as all the entries in that dictionary is indexed.
 Whereas with a list, the entires are not indexed making the searching process much resource intensive.

 ### (name of Issue 2)